 Vocational Rehabilitation Services (VRS), a program of the Bureau of Rehabilitation Services (BRS), provides quality individualized services to enhance and support people with disabilities to prepare for, obtain or retain employment.
 The individual will work closely with a VR Counselor throughout the process.
-Through active participation in their rehabilitation, people with disabilities achieve a greater level of independence in their work place and living environments.
-VRS Statewide Location Map
+Through active participation in their rehabilitation, people with disabilities achieve greater level of independence in their work place and living environments.
+Click here for the VR Statewide Location Map.

 Additional Information about Vocational Rehabilitation Services (VRS)